sumon2016/docker-java-jenkinsfile-registry/README.md

-# A sample java base project with docker container, docker hub, tomcat, jenkins
+# A sample java base project using by docker container, docker hub, tomcat, jenkins